 A student admitted into the PhD program is classified as a PhD student.
-After the successful completion of the Doctoral Candidacy Examination (or 'PhD Candidacy Exam,' as described below), and after satisfying the course credit requirements (45 credits for post-baccalaureate, or 15 credits for post-master's), the classification of the student changes to 'Doctoral Candidate' (DC), or 'PhD Candidate.'
+After the successful completion of the Doctoral Candidacy Examination (or 'PhD Candidacy Exam,' as described below), the classification of the student changes to 'Doctoral Candidate' (DC), or 'PhD Candidate.'

 Purpose of the Candidacy Examination

 The purpose of the candidacy exam is to test the ability of the student to conduct advanced research, as required to succeed in the PhD program.
 The Candidacy Examination explores the depth of understanding of the student in areas considered core to his/her specialty area in Biomedical Engineering or Biomedical Science.
 The student is expected to be familiar with, and be able to use, the contemporary tools and techniques of the field and to demonstrate his or her ability to analyze and critique the principle results and key findings.

 The PhD candidacy exam consists of a written report, an oral presentation, and an oral examination.
 Evaluation of the student’s written report and performance during the oral examination includes testing the student’s ability to survey the relevant literature, identify gaps in knowledge, define a research question, design experiments to answer that question, and discuss the interpretation of results and any potential pitfalls for the first specific aim of his or her thesis only.
 In addition, the student should be prepared to answer questions that test knowledge that is central to the student’s research discipline.